emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson1.md

 ```

 1. EmeraldDAppApp.swift is the main entry point for the project and defines the initial view to be displayed as well as hosting the app's life cycle.
 If you click on the file to open it you can see it contains a `WindowGroup` that loads the `ContentView`.
 Don't worry too much about how this works for now, the key thing to note is that when the application launches it will display our `ContentView`.
-2. ContentView.swift contains the inital view to be displayed in the application.
+2. ContentView.swift contains the initial view to be displayed in the application.
 3. Assets.xcassets is where we will place our image assets to be displayed inside our views.
 4. The remainder of the files are used by the Xcode compiler to build the application and are not relevant to the course.